adiwg/mdEditor-doc/README.md

 ## Overview

 The mdEditor is a web application that allows users to author and edit metadata for projects, datasets, maps, images, and documents.
+That metadata can then be exported, translated into different file formats, or published to a database.
 The primary design goal was to develop an application that would allow someone to create and use archival quality metadata without the need for an extensive knowledge of metadata standards.

 ## Features